 - Slice the tomatoes length wise into thin wedges.

 - Place a heavy bottom at medium heat and pour the oil.
-Once the oil heats up, scatter the mustard seeds and fennel seeds along with dry red chili.
+Once the oil heats up, scatter the mustard seeds and dry red chili.
 Let the spice sizzle up for a few seconds and then, drop the tomato slices.

 - Sprinkle salt and sugar.
 Give it a stir.
-Cover the pan and let it cook for 7 to 10 minutes or until the tomatoes are softened and almost cooked through.
+Cover the pan and let it cook for 5 minutes or until the tomatoes are softened and almost cooked through.

-- Drop the green chili and fennel powder, mix it around and taste for salt.
+- Pour 1 cup water season with salt and cook for 3 minutes.
+Drop the green chili and fennel powder, mix it around and taste for salt.
 Add more, if needed.
 Also, if you prefer the chutney to be sweeter, add more sugar.

 - Let it simmer for 3 more minutes.